frederic-perez/AmE-dictionary/data/dictionary.md

 __rascal__ _n_ :three: __1__ One that is playfully mischievous. __2__ An unscrupulous, dishonest person; a scoundrel.
 __rascality__ _n_ The trait of indulging in disreputable pranks. _Syn_ prankishness, roguishness _I had underestimated the rascality of my roommate, who had replaced my shoelaces with spaghetti yet again._
 __rash<sup>1</sup>__ _n_ :nine: (rashes) __1__ An outbreak of reddening or spots on the body. _Discussing diaper rashes with fifteen-year-old mothers._ _Skin rashes._ __2__ A large number of instances of a specified thing during a short period. _A rash of oil problems._ _A rash of promotions._
-__rash<sup>2</sup>__ _adj_ :dart::three: Acting or done too quickly, without considering the effects of your actions.
+__rash<sup>2</sup>__ _adj_ :dart::four: Acting or done too quickly, without considering the effects of your actions.
 Marked by or proceeding from undue haste or lack of deliberation or caution. _The future Emperor, less rash than his father, saw what was coming and escaped._ _She began to regret her rash decision to leave her job._ _I know you’re angry, but please don’t do anything rash._ _I made a rash decision based on emotions._
 __Rashomon effect__ _n_ _The Rashomon effect is invoked to indicate how witnesses to the same event may see it differently._
 __rasp__ _v_
 __raspberry__ _n_ :mute:[ras~~p~~berry]